RAD51: Meiosis

-Rad51 has a crucial function in meiotic prophase in mice and its loss leads to depletion of late prophase I spermatocytes.
+Rad51 has a crucial function in meiotic prophase in mice, with Rad51 knockout leading to a depletion of late prophase I spermatocytes.

 During meiosis, the two recombinases, Rad51 and Dmc1, interact with single-stranded DNA to form specialized filaments that are adapted for facilitating recombination between homologous chromosomes.
 Both Rad51 and Dmc1 have an intrinsic ability to self-aggregate.
 The presence of Dmc1 stabilizes the adjacent Rad51 filaments suggesting that cross-talk between these two recombinases may affect their biochemical properties.

 Chemotherapy and aging

 In aged and chemotherapy treated females, oocytes and follicles are depleted by apoptosis (programmed cell death) leading to ovarian failure.
 DNA damage-induced oocyte apoptosis depends on the efficiency of the DNA repair machinery that in turn declines with age.
 Survival of oocytes following chemotherapy or aging can be enhanced by increased expression of Rad51.
-The Rad51-induced oocyte resistance to apoptosis is likely due to Rad51’s central role in homologous recombinational repair of DNA damage.
+The Rad51-induced oocyte resistance to apoptosis is likely due to Rad51's central role in homologous recombinational repair of DNA damage.

 MicroRNA control of RAD51 expression

 In mammals, microRNAs (miRNAs) regulate about 60% of the transcriptional activity of protein-encoding genes.
 Some miRNAs also undergo methylation-associated silencing in cancer cells.
-If a repressive miRNA is silenced by hypermethylation or deletion, then a gene it is targeting becomes over-expressed.
+If a repressive miRNA is silenced by hypermethylation or deletion, then the gene it typically targets becomes over-expressed.

-At least eight miRNAs have been identified that repress RAD51 expression, and five of them appear to be important in cancer.
-For instance, in triple negative breast cancers (TNBC), over-expression of miR-155 occurs together with repression of RAD51.
-Further tests directly showed that transfecting breast cancer cells with a vector over-expressing miR-155 represses RAD51, causing decreased homologous recombination and increased sensitivity to ionizing radiation.
+At least eight miRNAs repressing RAD51 expression have been identified, with five of these appearing significant in cancer.
+For instance, in triple-negative breast cancers (TNBC), over-expression of miR-155 was reported to coincide with RAD51 repression.
+Further study demonstrated that transfecting breast cancer cells with a vector over-expressing miR-155 represses RAD51 expression, resulting in decreased homologous recombination and increased sensitivity to ionizing radiation.

-Four further miRNAs that repress RAD51 (miR-148b* and miR-193b*, miR-506, and miR-34a) are under-expressed in cancers, presumably leading to induction of RAD51.

-Under-expression of miR-148b* and miR-193b* cause an observed induction of RAD51 expression.
-Deletions of 148b* and miR-193b* in serous ovarian tumors correlate with increased incidences of (possibly carcinogenic) losses of heterozygosity (LOH).
-This excess LOH was thought to be due to excess recombination caused by induced expression of RAD51.
+Four further miRNAs that repress RAD51 (miR-148b* and miR-193b*, miR-506, and miR-34a) are under-expressed in cancers, presumably leading to induction of RAD51 expression, with under-expression of miR-148b and miR-193b causing an observed induction of RAD51 expression.
+Furthermore, deletions of miR-148b* and miR-193b* in serous ovarian tumors correlates with increased losses of heterozygosity (LOH), which may be carcinogenic.
+This is thought to arise from increased RAD51 expression that can drive excess recombination.

-Under-expression of miR-506 is associated with early time to recurrence (and reduced survival) for epithelial ovarian cancer patients.
+Under-expression of miR-506 is associated with both faster cancer recurrence and reduced survival in epithelial ovarian cancer patients.